digitalautonomy/Jekyll-Onion-blog/DEV/README.md

 ## 1. Change logo

 To change the image logo you need to have an `.svg` file named `logo.svg` and stored in `/assets/images/`.
-Preferable this image must be a square image.
+Preferable this image must be a square image, if not it is going to  be deformed.

 This change will modify the image that show here.

+*Warning:*
+    please verify your logo is format SVG

 ![Change logo](./images/change-logo.png)